IGNITOR

+History

 Started in 1977 by Prof. Bruno Coppi at MIT, Ignitor based on the 1970s Alcator machine at MIT which pioneered the high magnetic field approach to plasma magnetic confinement, continued with the Alcator C/C-Mod at MIT and the FT/FTU series of experiments.
 It was initially proposed to be built "in the area of the former Caorso nuclear power station".
-The currently intended location is at Troitsk near Moscow.
+Later the intended location was at Troitsk near Moscow.

-Ignitor is designed to produce approximately 100 MW of fusion power despite its relatively small size.
-For comparison, the intended weight is 500 metric tons, while the ITER international reactor, expected to be the first tokamak to reach scientific breakeven, is some 19,000 tons.
+Ignitor was designed to produce approximately 100 MW of fusion power despite its relatively small size.
+For comparison, the intended weight was 500 metric tons, while the ITER international reactor, expected to be the first tokamak to reach scientific breakeven, is some 19,000 tons.